scottymcandrew/this_is_an_app_attack___this_IS_app_attack/README.md

 Then navigate to your browser to localhost on the Flask server port (usually 5000).
 Ensure you have outbound connectivity of course!

-To deploy fully / publicly there are many methods, ranging from Heroko to Cloud Service Providers.
+To deploy fully / publicly there are many methods, ranging from Heroku to Cloud Service Providers.
 One example is using GCP's App Engine: https://cloud.google.com/appengine/docs/standard/python3/building-app

 # Features